-The Taku River sockeye salmon spawning objective is a range from 71,000 to 80,000 fish with a point goal of 75,000 fish.
+The Taku River sockeye salmon spawning objective has traditionally been a range from 71,000 to 80,000 fish with a point goal of 75,000 fish.
+The Parties will aim to establish a bilaterally approved MSY goal for Taku River sockeye salmon prior to the 2020 fishing season.
+The 2019 interim arrangement includes a spawning objective of 55,000 to 62,000 fish with a management target of 59,000 fish.

-Harvest sharing agreements between Canada and the United States for Taku River sockeye salmon are dictated by Annex IV, Chapter 1 of the PST and are in effect through 2018.
+Harvest sharing agreements between Canada and the United States for Taku River sockeye salmon are dictated by Paragraph 3(b)(i) of Annex IV, Chapter 1 of the PST and are in effect through 2028.

-Sockeye salmon arrangements for the 2009-2018 period as specified in the PST include the following:
+Sockeye salmon arrangements for the 2019-2028 period as specified in the PST include the following:

-- Directed fisheries on Taku River sockeye salmon will occur only in the Taku River drainage in Canada, and in District 111 in the U.S. - Annual abundance of the wild run of Taku River sockeye salmon will be estimated by adding the catch of wild run sockeye salmon in U.S. District 111 to the estimated above border passage of wild run sockeye salmon.
-The annual Total Allowable Catch (TAC) of wild run Taku River sockeye salmon will be estimated by subtracting the agreed spawning escapement goal from the annual abundance estimate. - The management of U.S. and Canadian fisheries shall be based on weekly estimates of the TAC of wild sockeye salmon. - The primary management objective of the Parties is to achieve the agreed spawning escapement goal.
-If the projected inriver escapement of wild run sockeye salmon is greater than 1.6, or other agreed factor, times the agreed spawning escapement goal, Canada may, in addition to its share of the TAC, harvest the projected surplus inriver escapement apportioned by run timing. - For inseason management purposes, identifiable enhanced Taku River origin sockeye salmon will not be included in the calculations of the annual TAC.
-Notwithstanding the paragraph below, enhanced sockeye will be harvested in existing fisheries incidentally to the harvest of wild Taku River sockeye salmon.
+- Directed fisheries on Taku River sockeye salmon will occur only in the Taku River drainage in Canada, and in District 111 in the U.S. - Annual abundance of Taku River wild sockeye salmon shall be estimated by adding the catch of Taku River wild sockeye salmon in U.S. District 111 to the estimated above-border abundance of wild sockeye salmon.
+The annual TAC of Taku River wild sockeye salmon shall be estimated by subtracting the agreed escapement objective as defined in the annual management plan from the annual terminal run abundance estimate. - The management of U.S. and Canadian fisheries shall be based on weekly estimates of the TAC of wild sockeye salmon. - For in-season management purposes, identifiable enhanced Taku River origin sockeye salmon shall not be included in the calculations of the annual TAC.
+Enhanced sockeye salmon are harvested in existing fisheries incidentally to the harvest of wild Taku River sockeye salmon.

-- It is anticipated that surplus enhanced sockeye salmon will remain unharvested in existing commercial fisheries due to management actions required to ensure the wild spawning escapement.
-Canada may implement additional fisheries upstream of the existing commercial fishery to harvest surplus enhanced sockeye salmon. - Both Parties agree to the objective of increasing sockeye salmon runs in the Taku River.
-The United States long-term objective is to maintain the 82% U.S. harvest share of wild Taku River sockeye salmon only adjusted based on documented enhanced sockeye salmon returns.
+- The Parties' primary management objective is to achieve the agreed spawning objective as defined in the annual management plan. - The Parties recognize that not all surplus enhanced sockeye salmon are harvested in existing commercial fisheries due to management actions required to ensure the wild spawning escapement.
+Canada may implement additional fisheries upstream of the existing commercial fishery to harvest surplus enhanced sockeye salmon. - The Parties agree to the objective of increasing sockeye salmon runs in the Taku River.
+The United States long-term objective is to maintain the 82% U.S. harvest share of Taku River wild sockeye salmon only adjusted based on documented enhanced sockeye salmon returns.
 Canada's long-term objective is to achieve an equal sharing arrangement for sockeye salmon.
-The Parties agree to continue to develop and implement a joint Taku River enhancement program intended to eventually produce annually 100,000 returning enhanced sockeye salmon. - The Parties annual TAC share of Taku River sockeye salmon will be as described in Table 7.
+The Parties shall continue to develop and implement a joint Taku River sockeye salmon enhancement program intended to eventually annually produce 100,000 returning enhanced sockeye salmon. - The Parties annual TAC share of Taku River sockeye salmon will be as described in Table 7.

-Table 7.
-U.S and Canadian harvest shares of Taku River sockeye salmon.
+Table 5.
+U.S and Canadian harvest shares of Taku River sockeye salmon

 Enhanced Production U.S. TAC Share Canadian TAC Share

+Emianced Floduction U.S. TAC Share Canadian TAC Share

 0 82% 18%

 1 - 5,000 80% 20%

-5,001 - 15,000 79% 21%

-15,001 - 25,000 77% 23%
+$5,\!001 - 15,\!000$ 77% 23%

-25,001 - 35,000 75% 25%
+15,001 - 25,000 75% 25%

-35,001 - 45,000 73% 27%

-45,001 - 55,000 71% 29%

-55,001 - 65,000 69% 31%
+25,001 - 50,000 72% 28%

-65,001 - 75,000 68% 32%
+$50,\!001 - 75,\!000$ 68% 32%

-75,001 - 85,000 67% 33%

-85,001 - 95,000 66% 34%

-95,001 - 100,000 65% 35%
+75,001 - 100,000+ 65% 35%

-The Parties' performance relative to these catch shares will be based on the postseason analysis of documented production of enhanced sockeye salmon.
+The Parties' performance relative to these TAC shares shall be based on the post-season analysis of documented production of enhanced sockeye salmon.